With the macro side of fundamental analysis done, it’s time to look at how you determine the fair value of a stock.

 All the sales the company has generated, before any costs are subtracted.

-Payments on short and long term interest.
+Payments on short- and long-term loans.
 This can be used to calculate the interest coverage ratio – dividing earnings before interest and tax (EBIT) by interest expenses will provide an idea of how likely it is a company will go bankrupt.
 A low ratio means that a company is having problems meeting its debt repayments.

-The company balance sheet provides you with a snapshot of a company’s assets and liabilities at a particular point in time.
+The company balance sheet provides you with a snapshot of a stock’s assets and liabilities at a particular point in time.
 This includes: